helidon-io/helidon/declarative/README.md

 - `@RestClient.Endpoint` - required annotation to generate a typed rest client
 - `@RestClient.Header` - a header to be sent with every request (repeatable)
 - `@RestClient.ComputedHeader` - a header to be sent with every request computed from a service
+- `@Http.Produces` - default media types produced by the server, individually overridable on a method
+- `@Http.Consumes` - default media types consumed by the server, individually overridable on a method
 - `@Http.Path` - base path of every request from this client

 Annotations on the interface method(s):